ericoporto/ktg/README.md

 ## ktg.resize details

-In case your game resizes, for example, by resizing the browser window, or going fullscreen, you will need to deal with this.
+In case your game resizes, for example, by resizing the browser window, or going fullscreen, you will need to deal with this - assuming you set autoresize to `false`.
 When you deal, just ensure to call `ktg.resize()` to guarantee it will resize the touch input appropriately.

 ![](screenshot.png)